 We can't start re-defining "sin" to make ourselves comfortable.
 That's idolatry.

-And we need to keep speaking the truth in love, even though the world will continue to hate us for it, because our love motivates us to tell them that without repentance and faith in Christ, no one will enter the kingdom of heaven.
+And we need to keep speaking the truth in love.
+Even though the world will continue to hate us for it.
+Our love motivates us to tell them that without repentance and faith in Christ, no one will enter the kingdom of heaven.

 If you saw someone eating poison, would you tell them?